Massachusetts Water Resource Authority (MWRA) – A Case Study in Storage Tank Compliance

 CommTank was awarded a 3-year contract to provide fuel tank inspection and maintenance services to the MWRA for their aboveground and underground storage tanks.
 The service level size range and price of this contract included third party inspections, annual preventative maintenance, tank testing and calibration, emergency on-call, and non-emergency on-call personnel.
 CommTank performed choice repair services for automatic tank gauges, tank management systems, and underground and aboveground fuel storage tanks.
 Products such as replacement parts were also provided.

 The MWRA has 32 locations that draw fuel to power generators and equipment from 47 storage tanks.
 The sites vary from fuel dispensing facilities that provide gas to staff vehicles, drinking water and wastewater pump stations, and a sewage treatment plant at Deer Island.
 Of the 32 MWRA locations, 26 required monthly walk-through inspections as part of the underground storage tank (UST) maintenance program.

-Equipment differences such as, age of installation, brand of manufacturer and the material used to store liquids, create a logistical challenge for facility maintenance managers.
+Equipment differences such as the age of installation, brand of manufacturer, and the material used to store liquids, create a logistical challenge for facility maintenance managers.
 For example, there are fewer prerequisites for testing heating systems and generator fuel storage systems, than there are for gasoline dispensing systems.
 Underground storage tanks have more regulatory requirements as compared to aboveground storage tanks.
-Six distinctive brands of leak detection systems monitor the MWRA storage tanks and four underground tanks are oil water separator systems.
+Six distinctive brands of leak detection systems monitor the MWRA storage tanks and four underground tanks are oil-water separator systems.
 These complexities and the EPA requirement to maintain UST operator training provided incentive for the MWRA to implement a storage tank management program.

 The MWRA contract covers forty underground and seven aboveground storage tanks and ten gasoline or diesel fuel dispensers.
 A monthly walk-through inspection, overfill protection testing, tank leak detection testing, and fuel testing are components common to all MWRA locations.
 Applications for facility and equipment compliance monitoring are additional customized contract components.